VA Disability Claims

 What are the Steps in the Appeals Process ?

 - The veteran files the initial veterans disability compensation application.
 This is done individually with the assistance of the local veterans administration Regional Office.
-An attorney cannot assist with the initial application;
+A VA disability lawyer cannot assist with the initial application;

 - An initial decision is made and a notice of its decision is mailed to the claimant.
 The claimant may appeal within one-year from the date of the decision.
 An attorney may be retained a this level.